ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Chapel.md

 There are 7 stained glass paintings with numbers.
 They seem to match the tomb.

-1. Farmer with Hoe
+1. Farmer with hoe
-2. Chef with
+2. Chef with pizza thing
-3.
+3. Farmer with pitch fork
+4.